 Streaking bonefish.
 Tailing reds.
 Rolling tarpon.
 Fishing shallow-water flats is the stuff of dreams.
 Countless destinations across the globe provide striking diversity and opportunities to fulfill any angler’s fantasy-fish wish list.
 In many cases, flats-fishing allows anglers to single out a specific species, eliminating much of the luck and boiling down success — or failure — to split-second decisions and actions.
 Choosing which flats to target and when can take some research.
-But some areas, including the following five destinations, maintain world‑class fisheries.
+But some areas, including the following eight destinations, maintain world‑class fisheries.

 Throughout the decades, each has attracted its share of world-record seekers and globe-trotting anglers, who spread the fame throughout countless tackle shops, watering holes, and marinas around the world.